 Michael believes that just as California has led the country and the world down a path to faster and more effective environmental policy, Davis has the potential to influence California, the nation, and the world.

 Living in Davis has allowed Michael to weave bicycling into his daily commute and life.
 His daughter is a few years into bicycling, and she loves that feeling of freedom and excitement as much as he did when he was a child.

-Michael served as Senior Planner with the Governor Brown's Office of Planning and Research.
-He currently holds the position of division president of strategic advisory services (SAS) for Harris & Associates.
+Michael is the President of Farallon Strategies, a Special Advisor to the Local Government Commission, and a Senior Fellow of the American Leadership Forum.
 Michael is an American Institute Certified Planner (AICP) who works on climate change and land use as a career, but it’s also his personal passion.